krishnagv198/support-wheel-of-fate-master/README.md

 - Java 8
 - Spring Boot 1.5.7
 - SpringFramework Cloud
-- H2 Database 1.4.x
+- H2 Database 1.4.x/ later use other DB also
 - AWS Lambda

 ### Application
 Application structure is based on Controller -> Service -> Repository pattern.
 An in-memory database is used and sample data is preloaded from 'data.sql' file in classpath on application start.